-- 1. Takes note of the report of the Secretary-General 10 reviewing recent progress made in implementing the Third United Nations Decade for the Eradication of Poverty (2018-2027), assessing gaps and challenges in eradicating poverty and the impact of the COVID-19 pandemic, outlining a summary of work by the United Nations system to implement the inter-agency, system-wide plan of action for poverty eradication and presenting recommendations for consideration by the General Assembly; - 2.
-Recognizes the importance of strengthening national statistical capacity and monitoring systems to ensure access to data that are of high quality, accessible, timely, reliable and disaggregated by income, sex, age, race, ethnicity, migration status, disability and geographic location and other characteristics relevant in national contexts, harnessing partnerships, fostering the global exchange of ideas and experiences and showcasing innovative and efficient initiatives and strategies to eradicate poverty, reduce inequalities within and among countries and promote decent work for all; - 3.
-Reaffirms that the objective of the Third Decade is to maintain the momentum generated by the implementation of the Second Decade and to support, in an efficient and coordinated manner, the 2030 Agenda for Sustainable Development, 11 and its Sustainable Development Goals, especially Goal 1, and their objective of leaving no one behind and reaching the furthest behind first, as well as other internationally agreed development goals; - 4.
+- 1. Takes note of the report of the Secretary-General 9 reviewing recent progress made in implementing the Third United Nations Decade for the Eradication of Poverty (2018-2027), assessing the progress made, gaps and challenges in eradicating poverty and the impact of the COVID-19 pandemic, outlining a summary of work by the United Nations system to implement the inter-agency, system-wide plan of action for poverty eradication and presenting recommendations for consideration by the General Assembly; - 2.
+Recognizes the importance of strengthening national statistical capacity and monitoring systems to ensure access to data that are of high quality, accessible, timely, reliable and disaggregated by income, sex, age, race, ethnicity, migration status, disability and geographical location and other characteristics relevant in national contexts, harnessing partnerships, fostering the global exchange of ideas and experiences and showcasing innovative and efficient initiatives and strategies to eradicate poverty, reduce inequalities within and among countries and promote decent work for all; - 3.
+Reaffirms that the objective of the Third Decade is to maintain the momentum generated by the implementation of the Second Decade and to support, in an efficient and coordinated manner, the 2030 Agenda for Sustainable Development, 10 and its Sustainable Development Goals, especially Goal 1, and their objective of leaving no one behind and reaching the furthest behind first, as well as other internationally agreed development goals; - 4.
 Also reaffirms that each country must take primary responsibility for its own sustainable development and that the role of national policies and development strategies for the achievement of sustainable development and poverty eradication cannot be overemphasized, and recognizes that increased effective national efforts should be complemented by concrete, effective and supportive international programmes, measures and policies aimed at expanding the development opportunities of developing countries, while taking into account national conditions and ensuring respect for national ownership strategies and sovereignty; - 5.
-Notes that the world as a whole is not on track to eradicate extreme poverty by 2030, and stresses the resolve to eradicate extreme poverty for all people everywhere as well as the efforts to reduce, at least by half, the proportion of men, women and children of all ages living in poverty in all its forms and dimensions, according to national definitions; - 6.
-Expresses its deep concern that, while there has been progress in reducing poverty, such progress remains uneven, with 1.3 billion people in 109 developing countries still living in multidimensional poverty, this number continues to be significant and unacceptably high, the levels of inequality in income, wealth and opportunities remain high or are increasing within and between many countries, and the non-income dimensions of poverty and deprivation, such as access to quality education or basic health services, and relative poverty remain major concerns; - 7.
-Recognizes that, despite its devastating impacts, the COVID-19 pandemic offers an opportunity to put forward policies for an inclusive and sustainable recovery, including by promoting, inter alia, investment in agriculture and food security, decent jobs, including sustainable job opportunities, universal health coverage, quality education and social protection systems to eradicate poverty, protect people in vulnerable situations, reduce inequalities and keep micro-, small and medium-sized enterprises afloat, with the support of multi-stakeholder partnerships, in this context takes note with appreciation of the convening of the high-level event on jobs and social protection for poverty eradication by the Secretary-General, of the United Nations Food Systems Summit and its Pre-Summit, held in Rome, and the Tokyo Compact on Global Nutrition for Growth of the Tokyo Nutrition for Growth Summit, recalls the Secretary-General's call 12 for a coordinated and comprehensive multilateral solidarity response amounting to at least 10 per cent of global gross domestic product, which can help developing countries to respond to the immediate health threat posed by the pandemic and its multifaceted effects, and takes note of the "Strategy to achieve global COVID-19 vaccination by mid-2022", developed by the secretariat of the World Health Organization, outlining the stepped actions aimed at vaccinating 70 per cent of the world's population against COVID-19 by mid-2022;
+Notes with concern that the world as a whole is not on track to eradicate extreme poverty by 2030, and stresses the resolve to eradicate extreme poverty for all people everywhere as well as the efforts to reduce, at least by half, the proportion of men, women and children of all ages living in poverty in all its forms and dimensions, according to national definitions; - 6.
+Expresses its deep concern that, while there has been progress in reducing poverty, such progress remains uneven, with 1.1 billion people in 110 developing countries still living in multidimensional poverty, this number continues to be significant and unacceptably high, the levels of inequality in income, wealth and opportunities remain high or are increasing within and between many countries, and the non-income dimensions of poverty and deprivation, such as access to inclusive and equitable quality education or basic health services, and relative poverty remain major concerns; - 7.
+Welcomes the political declaration adopted by the high-level political forum on sustainable development convened under the auspices of the General Assembly (Sustainable Development Goals Summit), 11 held in New York on 18 and 19 September 2023, and urges timely action to ensure its full implementation;

-10 A/77/176.
+9 A/78/239.

-11 Resolution 70/1.
+10 Resolution 70/1.